sysgenlab/BladderAssembloid/README.md

-# Three-dimensional reconstitution of bladder assembloids that structurally and functionally recapitulate in vivo tissue regeneration and cancer
+# Creation of bladder assembloids mimicking tissue regeneration and cancer